kptdev/kpt/site/book/02-concepts/02-package-lifecycle.md

 In this section, we'll describe the typical workflows in kpt.
 We say "typical", because there is no single right way of using kpt.
 A user may choose to use some command but not another.
 This modularity is a key design principle.
-However, we still want to provide guidance on how the functionality could be used in a end-to-end real-world scenarios.
+However, we still want to provide guidance on how the functionality could be used in a end-to-end real-world scenario.

 A workflow in kpt can be best modelled as performing some verbs on the noun _package_.